dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

   - paper
   - phd
 ---
+%%TODO
+- [ ] BESPOKE study protocol [@kasiBESPOKEStudyProtocol2021]
+%%

 ## III.
 Tumor-informed strategies: strengths and weaknesses

-As previously stated, the tumor-informed approach, as its name implies, aims to molecularly characterize the tumor tissue prior to ctDNA detection.
-T
+As previously stated, the tumor-informed approach, aims to molecularly characterize the tumor tissue prior to ctDNA detection.
+This way, a bespoke ctDNA assay can be created to directly target the specific mutations of said tumor.
 The addition of tumor sequencing has both advantages and disadvantages when compared to the tumor-agnostic strategy.

+A growing body of research and clinical trials has appeared to demonstrate the usefulness of tumor-informed approaches to MRD detection.
+One of the most meaningful is the GALAXY trial

+To establish the ctDNA status of the patients a Signatera assay (Natera) was used.

+The DYNAMIC trial has also led to meaningful insights.

 By sequencing both the tumor tissue and the ctDNA, variants related to clonal hematopoiesis of indeterminate potential can be directly filtered [@steensmaClonalHematopoiesisIndeterminate2015].